siladitya2/user-items-app/readme.md

 ## User-items-app

 A simple full-stack application demonstrating a filterable list of items.
-The backend is built with Java Spring Boot, and the frontend is a React TypeScript app.
+The backend is built with Java Spring Boot, and the frontend is a React Javascript app.

 ## Features

 * **Filterable List**: Display a list of items that can be searched in real time.
-* **Server-side Filtering**: Backend endpoint accepts a `search` query parameter and returns matching items.
+* **Server-side Filtering**: Backend endpoint accepts a `filter` query parameter and returns matching items.
+* **Testing** Unit test cases for frontend, unit, and integration test cases for backend.
 * **Modern Tech Stack**: Java, Spring Boot, React JS.

 ## Tech Stack